How to Paint Sourdough

 • Depending on the brand and how much you diluted your gel food coloring, the colors may fade in the oven.
 If so, you can repaint parts of the loaf.
 You can also add any finer details at this point.

-It may be preferable to use vodka because the paint will dry faster.
+It is preferable to use vodka instead of water because the alcohol will evaporate much quicker.
+If using water, it may lead to soggy spots in the crust.
 You can also use edible markers.

 3 Comments